ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/indexing-nested-data.js.markdown

   as can be seen in the above [index-entries](../indexes/indexing-nested-data#fanoutMapIndexIndexEntries) example.

 * When making a fanout index query that should return full documents (without projecting results),
-  then in this case, the `TotalResults` property (available via the `QueryStatistics` object) will contain
+  then in this case, the `totalResults` property (available when calling the query `statistics()` method)
-  the total number of index-entries and Not the total number of resulting documents.
+  will contain the total number of index-entries and Not the total number of resulting documents.

 * __To overcome this when paging results__, you must take into account the number of "duplicate"
   index-entries that are skipped internally by the server when serving the resulting documents.